tingold/pgdog/docs/docs/features/plugins/index.md

 One of features that make pgDog particularly powerful is its plugin system.
-Users of pgDog can write plugins in any language and inject them inside the query router to direct query traffic, to rewrite queries, or to block them entirely and return a custom result.
+Users of pgDog can write plugins in any language and inject them inside the query router to direct query traffic, to rewrite queries, or to block them entirely and return custom results.

 ## API